Healthy business performance puts ITC stock recovery on track

-New Delhi, Feb 17 (IANS) Three top brokerage firms - CLSA, Credit Suisse and Axis Capital - have assigned "Buy" or "Outperform" rating to the ITC stock.
+New Delhi: Three top brokerage firms - CLSA, Credit Suisse and Axis Capital - have assigned "Buy" or "Outperform" rating to the ITC stock.

 Credit Suisse increased the target price to Rs 265 from Rs 255 on roll forward while maintaining an outperform rating.